apache/allura/scripts/src-license-check/README.txt

 2. Download and unpack Apache Rat.
 Apache Rat is a release audit tool (hence the name) used by Apache Software Foundation projects.
-It can be obtained from http://creadur.apache.org/rat/download_rat.cgi.
-After unpacking downloaded zip or tarball, you should have a directory with several .jar files and a lib/ directory.
+It can be obtained from http://creadur.apache.org/rat/download_rat.cgi  After unpacking downloaded zip or tarball, you should have a directory with several .jar files and a lib/ directory.

-3. Make the directory with buildfile (build.xml file) your working directory.
+3. Make this directory with the Ant buildfile (build.xml file) your working directory.
 Then execute `ant -lib [path to Apache Rat lib/ directory]`, for example:

-ant -lib ../../../apache-rat-0.8/lib/
+ant -lib ../../../apache-rat-0.11

 The buildfile will be parsed by Apache Ant and after a couple of seconds, you should be presented with a file list along with potential licensing issues.

+You should run this on a clean checkout / release of Allura, to avoid reporting on local files.